 Add beef broth and 2 cups of water.
 Cook the broth until bubbling.
 (While waiting for the broth to bubble, I suggest that you start thinly slice the beef.)

 Add the dried ramen to the beef broth.
 About 2 minutes before the recommended cooking time, check the broth for taste.
 Season with fish sauce to taste.

-Then ladle the broth over the noodles and serve immediately with the lime wedges.
+Ladle the broth over noodles and serve immediately with the lime wedges.
 Enjoy!

-If for some reasons you are not serving the noodle soup immediately, what I would do is to remove the noodles from the broth and send them aside on a bowl covered with a cling wrap.
+If you are not serving the noodle soup immediately, remove the noodles from the broth and set them aside on a bowl covered with a cling wrap.
+This is to prevent the noodles from getting soggy.
 When you are ready to eat, reheat the broth.
 When it is boiling rigorously, add the noodles back to the broth to reheat.